azazel7/AI-Project/README.md

 it, because once the file is finish the `readline` function get stuck on empty lines.

+Note that the default colors are color for the first player and dot for the second.
+To invert this, use the parameter `--invert-colors`.
 For more information, you can use the parameter `-h` to get help message, but it is not very clear for now, especially for AI players.